chazzka/clanekforest/clanek.md

 This process is recursively repeated for each of the branches of a tree.
-The left branch gets assigned
+The left branch gets assigned new batch $B_l$ and a new range $r_l$ and the information about current depth.

 This allows the novel datapoints to make their way through the tree, making novelty detection possible.